karaimer/customized-camera/index.md

 ## Code and Data ##

-We are not able to share the code for this projet due to a non-disclosure agreement (NDA), but happy to share the data.
+Unfortunately, we are not able to share the code for this projet due to a non-disclosure agreement (NDA), but happy to share the data.
 Please send Hakki Karaimer an email if you are interested in the data.

 ## People ##
 [Hakki Can Karaimer](https://karaimer.github.io/), 	karaimer (at) eecs.yorku.ca